 Some Gardeners Swear by Milk...

 Milk has proven in some settings to be effective against fungal diseases, especially black spot.
-This method is promoted by University of Minnesota professor Jeff Gillman, a horticulturalist known for his exacting approach to both organic and synthetic products and practices.
+This method is promoted by University of Minnesota professor Jeff Gillman, a horticulturist known for his exacting approach to both organic and synthetic products and practices.
+On the flip side, renowned gardening myth-buster Linda Chalker-Scott, horticulturist at Oregon State University, notes that there's no scientific evidence to support the claim that milk controls black spot on roses.
+With such conflicting academic reports, you may want to give it a go and see how it works for you.

 Combine 1 part milk and 2 parts water in a spray bottle — and go to it.
 Wet both the tops and bottoms of the leaves, and remove all diseased leaves or other debris from under the rose.
 Apply once per week or every other week.